These NFL Teams Are Seeking Their First Super Bowl Title in 2022

-These NFL teams are seeking their first Super Bowl title in 2022 originally appeared on NBC Sports Washington
+These NFL teams are seeking their first Super Bowl title in 2022 originally appeared on NBC Sports Boston

 As the new NFL season gets underway, all 32 fan bases are dreaming of a Super Bowl.